squiggythings/WaveTracker/README.md

 ## Contributing

 First, thank you so much for wanting to contribute to WaveTracker!
-If you would like to contribute I suggest opening a feature request or getting in contact with me first to discuss and come up with a roadmap, this way we avoid wasting both our time.
+If you would like to contribute I suggest opening a feature request or getting in contact with me first so we can discuss and come up with a roadmap, this way we avoid wasting both our time.

 ## Contact